Do you face the Qiblah when reading Quran? Some people insist that you have to.

 Abu Hurairah narrated that The Messenger of Allah ﷺ said: Everything has a Sayid, and the Sayid of sitting is facing the Qiblah.
 (Tabarani al-Mu’jam al-Awsat, 2354).

-In the Hadith narration above we find the blessed Prophet ﷺ praising sitting facing the Qiblah (direction of the Ka’bah).
+In the Hadith narration above, we find the blessed Prophet ﷺ praising sitting facing the Qiblah (direction of the Ka’bah).
 This is generic and not specific to when one is reciting the Holy Quran.
 However, it does include it.
 Therefore, it is praiseworthy to face the Qiblah when reading Quran.

 The Hadith above is Hasan (strong) as mentioned by major Hadith scholars.
 When quoting a Hadith in a religious discussion it is very important to establish authenticity.
 Unfortunately, many Muslims quote Hadith narrations without an understanding of how authentic it is.
+The companions, for example, were extremely cautious about this matter.

 Authenticity